Crime Statistics for Jump, Barnsley, Barnsley, 2025

-There were a total of 123 street level crime incidents in Jump in January 2024.
+Is Jump rough?
+This is our street level crime rate statistics overview for January 2025.
+There were a total of 102 incidents.
 See where they were on the map below and broken down by categories.
 The largest category was Violent Crime, followed by Shoplifting.

 Although violent crime represents the largest incidents category in Jump, this category is usually the largest in any urban area.
 This is partly because 'Violent Crime' covers so many offences compared to say Burglary